RosebudOla/Covid-19-Data-Analysis-using-Excel/README.md

 The dataset was opened in Excel for exploration, cleaning and analysis using pivot tables.
 The dataset was further checked for duplicates and null values.Data types were crosschecked and adjusted.
 ----
 # Data Visualization
 Excel and Excel Pivot Charts was used to visualize findings for better analysis and understanding.
+Link to the Excel dashboard and analysis; https://docs.google.com/spreadsheets/d/1s90uxji6EgT5hN8Oc8iB_56IP9z5-r15/edit?usp=drive_link&ouid=100175777635523358033&rtpof=true&sd=true
 ----
 # Findings and Insights
 The United States recorded the highest number of confirmed COVID-19 cases, significantly outpacing other nations.